View this document as: a single page | multiple pages.

 Identity Provider (IdP)

-The IdP establishes an authentication event with the subscriber, either through the verification of an authenticator (for general-purpose IdPs) or presentation of an activation factor (for subscriber-controlled wallets).
+The IdP establishes an authentication event with the subscriber, either through the verification of an authenticator (for general-purpose IdPs) or the presentation of an activation factor (for subscriber-controlled wallets).
 The IdP creates assertions to represent the authentication event.

 In some systems, this is also known as the offering party (OP).